datocms/cli/packages/cli-plugin-contentful/README.md

 # DatoCMS Contentful Import CLI

 DatoCMS CLI plugin to import a Contentful project into a DatoCMS project.
+Read a more detailed documentation [on the website](https://www.datocms.com/docs/import-and-export/import-space-from-contentful)

 <!-- toc -->
 * [DatoCMS Contentful Import CLI](#datocms-contentful-import-cli)